joelvaneenwyk/huginn-wiki/Running Huginn on minimal systems with low RAM & CPU e.g. Raspberry Pi.md

 Now you can deploy / create the database for your huginn installation.
 It is possible to fine tune the database using e.g. a script like [MySQLTuner](https://github.com/major/MySQLTuner-perl),  or [MySQL Performance Tuning Primer Script](http://www.day32.com/MySQL/).
 These scripts will help you determine possible optimizations for your database. **These scripts will read the database usage history and therefor it is best to leave the freshly replaced my.cnf + MyIsam  as is and do the fine tuning after huginn has been running for some time (recommended >= 48 hours)** Mysql tuning should be regularly repeated after a period of time and depending on the amount of Agents and data usage such scripts will keep you updated on possible optimizations.
 This is a [nice collection](http://helidigizen.com/blog/mysql-server-optimization-blogshot/) of Mysql optimization information

 ### Optimizing Nginx
-This is a bare minimum configuration for a single user huginn deployment set inside the /etc/nginx/conf.d/default.conf and /etc/nginx/nginx.conf and using unicorn as the upstream please adjust to your needs and share updates - the goal is to get the most out of low end boxes
+This is supposed to be a bare minimum configuration for a single user huginn deployment set inside the /etc/nginx/conf.d/default.conf and /etc/nginx/nginx.conf and using unicorn as the upstream please adjust to your needs and share updates - the goal is to get the most out of low end boxes.

 change you into your user name and adjust  server_name and the root accordingly in file /etc/nginx/conf.d/default.conf